Haunted Fort returns to Fort Abraham Lincoln State Park

 The Haunted Fort builds off the myths and legends of paranormal activity that construction workers, visitors and staff have reported over the years since Fort Abraham Lincoln was rebuilt in 1989.
 The annual event brings up to 9,000 visitors to the park, from North Dakota and surrounding states.

-The Haunted Fort begins this Friday and Saturday, and continues each Friday and Saturday in October.
+The Haunted Fort began last Friday and Saturday, and continues each Friday and Saturday in October.
 Go to www.hauntedfort.com for more information or to buy tickets.